James-R-Thomas/Basic-Old-School-Fantasy/Vault/Treasures/Potions/Potion of Control.md

 ## Control Human

 - **Usage:** A charm may be placed upon a human within 60’.
 One target may be charmed per round.
-- **Resisting:** The subject may **save versus spells** to resist the charm.
+- **Resisting:** The subject may **save versus Spells** to resist the charm.
 - **Maximum subjects:** Up to 6 Hit Dice of humans may be charmed in this way.
 Normal humans count as ½ HD.
 - **Charmed individuals:** Regard the character as a trusted friend and will come to their defense.
-They will obey the character’s commands as long as these are not obviously harmful and do not contradict the subject’s alignment.
+They will obey the character’s commands as long as these are not obviously harmful and do not contradict the subject’s [[Alignment]].

 ## Control Plant

-- **Affects:** All plants (including plant monsters) in a 30’ square area up to 60’ distance.
+- **Affects:** All plants (including plant Monsters) in a 30’ square area up to 60’ distance.
-- **Commands:** Affected plants may be commanded to move around as the character wishes, and may be used to entangle creatures in the area.
+- **Commands:** Affected plants may be commanded to move around as the character wishes, and may be used to Entangle creatures in the area.

 ## Control Undead